 It’s the middle of the summer, and the garden is producing loads of fruits and vegetables.
 Are you taking advantage of this and preserving some for later in the year when fresh food is hard to come by?
 You need to know how to preserve fruits and vegetables so you can stretch your harvest for months to come.

-Farmer’s markers are full of goodies.
+Farmer’s markets are full of goodies.
 Neighbors are giving away extra produce because they are sick and tired of eating the same veggies over and over.
 But you are smarter than that, right?
 Here are 5 ways to preserve your harvest.

 How To Preserve Fruits And Vegetables

-Freezing garden harvest
+1. Freezing garden harvest

 Freezing garden vegetables and fruits is my favorite way of preserving the harvest.
 It’s fast and it preserves the nutrients the best.

-You can freeze produce straight from the garden to use in dishes later, or you can actually make freezer friendly meals and freeze those for easy dinners during the holidays or other busy times.
+You can freeze produce straight from the garden to use in dishes later, or you can actually make freezer-friendly meals and freeze those for easy dinners during the holidays or other busy times.

 Freezing is also a great way to preserve summer fruits that only last a short time once picked: blueberries, raspberries, blackberries, strawberries, etc.